 Atyrau, Kazakhstan isn’t the first place you’d think of when you talk about an office abroad for a weather company.
 For Infoplaza though, it makes perfect sense.
 Let’s have a look at our team in Central Asia.

 First and foremost, Atyrau is conveniently located at the Caspian Sea.
 This is the largest enclosed body of water on Earth, and is a hotbed for offshore projects and marine logistics.
-Kazakhstan is also the largest economy in Central Asia, and according to The World Bank, is expected to have a moderate increase in growth to 3.5% in 2023 and 4% in 2024.
+Kazakhstan is also the largest economy in Central Asia, and according to The World Bank, economic growth is projected to temporarily rise to 4.7% in 2025, driven by increased oil production, before gradually slowing to a long-term potential rate of 3.0–3.5%.

 This development is heavily fueled by new projects producing oil, which makes Atyrau a great place to do business: a lot of companies in offshore operations rely on marine weather forecasting and ice charting.
 The economic impact of the region is not to be underestimated.